the-teachingRSE-project/competencies/competencies.md

 their domain, and also that their software can be utilised at different stages of the research cycle by different people.
-Like other researchers, RSEs are open to discussions and arguments beyond their own expertise and appreciate the underlying principles of good research, like publications, reviews and reproducibility.
+Like other researchers, RSEs are open to discussions and arguments beyond their own expertise and appreciate the underlying principles of good research, including publications, reviews and reproducibility.

 ### Software re-use (SRU)